chaoss/grimoirelab-tutorial/sortinghat/data.md

 ...
 ```

 All `is_bot` are 0 because that's the default value (false), and we have not specifically labeled any unique identifier as bot.
 All `country_code` are `NULL` because we have not identified countries in any way.
-For the rest of the fields, you may notice how SortingHat just used the infromation it had from the repo identities.
+For the rest of the fields, you may notice how SortingHat just used the information it had from the repo identities.

-When we unify repo identities (merging several into a single unique identity), we usually need to check the correspoonding entry in this table, for ensuring the profile information is correct.
+When we unify repo identities (merging several into a single unique identity), we usually need to check the corresponding entry in this table, for ensuring the profile information is correct.

 ### Enrollments and organizations